> ACCURATELY ANALYZE MOVEMENT AND MUSCLE ACTIVITY*

 - Valgus and Varus Range of Motion: The maximum angular deviation of the shin from the start position in the frontal plane while performing the test.

-The Hamstring module is based on a protocol first described by Carl Askling, and measures range of motion and velocity of both active and passive straight leg raises.
-Used primarily for baseline screening and for assessing readiness to return to play, the Hamstring module provides accurate objective data to compare results across both legs and monitor the effectiveness of interventions.
+The Hamstring module is based on a protocol first described by Carl Askling, and measures range of hamstring motion and velocity of both active and passive straight leg raises.
+Used primarily for baseline screening and for assessing readiness to return to play sport after an athletic injury.
+The Hamstring module provides accurate objective data to compare results across both legs and monitor the effectiveness of interventions.

 ViPerform Athletic Movement Index